lumax90/poe-mega-stash/README.md

 Desktop companion for **Path of Exile** (PC): stash + character gear sync, search/filter, optional wealth estimate, duplicates, and **pathofexile.com trade** links from item mods.

-**Built with AI.** Although everything has been reviewed, use it with caution.

 ## Screenshots